airbrake/airbrake/README_FOR_HEROKU_ADDON.md

 1. Visit your applications resources page, like [ http://api.heroku.com/myapps/my-great-app/resources ](http://api.heroku.com/myapps/my-great-app/resources).
 2. Click the name of your Airbrake addon.
 (It may still be called Hoptoad.)
-3. Click "Settings" to configure the Hoptoad Add-on.
+3. Click "Settings" to configure the Airbrake Add-on.

 4. Optionally: Set up deploy notification
 -----------------------------------------